V4Fire/Client/src/super/i-data/README.md

 < b-example :dataProvider = 'User' | :request = {get: {uuid: '2'}}
 ```

-To optimize data loading, you may specify the data caching of a data provider.
+To optimize data loading, you may specify the data caching of a provider.

 ```typescript
 import { provider, Provider } from 'core/data';